 I’m a writer and designer with an enthusiasm for branding, event planning, and the Oxford comma.
-Went off to college with plans to be a lawyer and somehow ended up in publishing.
+I went off to college with plans to be a lawyer and somehow ended up in publishing.
 (Long story involving a glass of Grand Marnier and a t-shirt shop owner.)
-Based in Cape May, New Jersey specializing in design for hospitality and small businesses.
+Currently, I’m based in Cape May, New Jersey specializing in design for hospitality and small businesses.

 My approach.
 I know firsthand the stomach-twisting anxiety of round-table critique.
 I believe in giving thoughtful, kind feedback with the intention of helping a writer get their message across in a way that is clear and respects their unique voice.
 (And if you prefer it no-nonsense, I can simply mark recommended changes.)